Skip to Main Content

 Melanie Stearns

-Specific objectives include investigating the influence of parent-child interactions on children's psychological development, identifying disparities in health outcomes among children and caregivers from diverse socio-economic backgrounds, and evaluating interventions to promote positive parent-child emotional and physical health and mitigate health disparities.
+Specific objectives include investigating the influence of parent-child interactions on children's psychological development and evaluating interventions to promote positive parent-child emotional and physical health.

 Methodologies include: